digital-sound-antiques/vgm-conv/README.md

   ym2413                          ym2608, ym3812, y8950, ym3526, ymf262
   ym2203, ym2203.fm               ym2413
   ym2608, ym2608.fm, ym2608.r     ym2413
-  ym2203, ym2203.ssg              ay8910
+  ym2203.ssg                      ay8910
-  ym2608, ym2608.ssg              ay8910
+  ym2608.ssg                      ay8910
   ym2612, ym2612.fm, ym2612.dac   ym2413
+  ym2203, ym2612.fm, ym2608.fm    ym2151
-  ym3812                          ym3526, y8950, ym2413
+  ym3812                          y8950, ym3526, ym2413
-  ym3526, y8950                   ym3812, ym2413
+  y8950, ym3526                   ym3812, ym2413

 YM2203 to OPL (YM3812/Y8950/YM3526/YMF262) OPTIONS

   -D ssgAttenuation=n   Set SSG volume attenuation level to 0.75*n(dB).
+The
-The effective range is -63<=n<=63.
+                        effective range is -63<=n<=63.

+OPN (YM2203/YM2608/YM2612) to YM2413 OPTIONS

+  -D opmOutput=filename   Output VOPM voice file.
+VOPM voices are only logged
+                          if this is included.

+AY8910 to YM2151 OPTIONS

+  -D squareWaveAttenuation=n   Volume attenuation for the SSG square tone.
+The
+                               default value is 0.
+  -D whiteNoiseAttenuation=n   Volume attenuation for the SSG noice.
+The
+                               default value is 64.

+YM2203 to YM2151 OPTIONS

+  -D squareWaveAttenuation=n   Volume attenuation for the SSG square tone.
+The
+                               default value is 4.
+  -D whiteNoiseAttenuation=n   Volume attenuation for the SSG noice.
+The
+                               default value is 68.

 YM2612 to YM2413 OPTIONS

   -D decimation=n                   Decimate 1 of n PCM data.
-2 to 4 is recommended if USB serial device (like SPFM) is used to play VGM. n=0
+2 to 4 is
+                                    recommended if USB serial device (like
-                                   disables the feature and results the best playback quality.
+                                    SPFM) is used to play VGM. n=0 disables the feature and results the best playback
+                                    quality.
 The default value is 4.
-  -D dacEmulation=fmpcm|test|none  fmpcm: use pseudo 6-bit DAC is used (default).
+  -D dacEmulation=fmpcm|test|none   fmpcm: use the pseudo 6-bit DAC emulation
+                                    on FM channels is used (default).
-                                   test:  use YM2413 test mode is used 7.5bit DAC but disables all YM2413 FM channels.
+                                    test:  use YM2413 test mode to realize
+                                    7.5bit DAC but this disables all FM
+                                    channels.
-                                   none:  disable DAC emulation.
+                                    none:  disable DAC emulation (default).

 SN76489 to AY8910 OPTIONS

-  -D mixChannel=value                Specify the AY8910 channel used for noise output.
+  -D mixChannel=value                    Specify the AY8910 channel used for
+                                         noise output.
 The value must be one of 0, 1, 2 or none.
-The default value is 2.
+The default value is
+                                         2.
                                          If 'none' is specified, all noise part will be silent.
-                                     Since AY8910 has no independent noise channel, SN76489's noise channel will be mixed with a tone channel into the single AY8910's channel specified by this option.
+                                         Since AY8910 has no independent noise
+                                         channel, SN76489's noise channel will
+                                         be mixed with a tone channel into the
+                                         single AY8910's channel specified by
+                                         this option.
-  -D mixResolver=tone|noise|mix      This option determines the behavior when tone and noise are requested to be key-on simultaneously on the same AY8910 channel.
+  -D mixResolver=tone|noise|mix          This option determines the behavior
+                                         when tone and noise are requested to
+                                         be key-on simultaneously on the same
+                                         AY8910 channel.
-                                     'tone': tone will be output. noise will be silent.
+                                         - tone: tone will be output. noise
+                                         will be silent.
-                                     'noise': noise will be output. tone will be silent.
+                                         - noise: noise will be output. tone
+                                         will be silent.
-                                     'mix': both tone and noise will be output (default).
+                                         - mix: both tone and noise will be
+                                         output (default).
+  -D periodicNoiseAssignment=value       Specify the target to which SN76489's
+                                         periodic noise will be converted.
+The
+                                         value must be one of the following:
+                                         - tone: square wave (default).
+                                         - noise: white noise.
+                                         - mix: square wave + white nosie.
+                                         - env.tri: hardware triangle envelope.
+                                         This will always make volume maximum.
+                                         - env.saw: hardware saw envelope.
+The
+                                         will always make volume maximum.
+                                         - none: no output.
-  -D periodicNoisePitchShift=n           The pitch shift amount of the periodic noise conversion. pow(2, -n) will be multiplied to the noise frequency.
-The default value is 4.
+  -D periodicNoisePitchShift=n           The pitch shift amount of the periodic
+                                         noise conversion. pow(2, -n) will be
+                                         multiplied to the noise frequency.
+The
+                                         default value is 4.
-  -D channelAttenuationMap=n1,n2,n3,n4   Volume attenuation mapping for SN76489 channels. n1, n2, ... n4 correspond to SN76489's ch1, ch2, ... ch4 respectively.
-The default value is 0,0,0,0.
+  -D channelAttenuationMap=n1,n2,n3,n4   Volume attenuation mapping for SN76489
+                                         channels. n1, n2, ... n4 correspond
+                                         to SN76489's ch1, ch2, ... ch4
+                                         respectively.
+The default value is
+                                         0,0,0,0.
-  -D whiteNoiseAttenuation=n             Additional volume attenuation for the white noise.
-This value will be added to the n4 specified on volumeAttenuationMap.
-The default value is 0.
+  -D whiteNoiseAttenuation=n             Additional volume attenuation for the
+                                         white noise.
+This value will be added
+                                         to the n4 specified on
+                                         volumeAttenuationMap.
+The default
+                                         value is 0.
-  -D periodicNoiseAttenuation=n          Additional volume attenuation for periodic noise.
-This value will be added to the n4 specified on volumeAttenuationMap.
-The default value is 0.
+  -D periodicNoiseAttenuation=n          Additional volume attenuation for
+                                         periodic noise.
+This value will be
+                                         added to the n4 specified on
+                                         volumeAttenuationMap.
+The default
+                                         value is 0.
-  -D noisePitchMap=n1,n2,n3              The noise frequency of AY8910. n1, n2 and n3 correspond to SN76489's noise frequency 0, 1 and 2 respectively.
-The default value is 7,15,31.
+  -D noisePitchMap=n1,n2,n3              The noise frequency of AY8910. n1, n2
+                                         and n3 correspond to SN76489's noise
+                                         frequency 0, 1 and 2 respectively.
+The
+                                         default value is 7,15,31.

+EXAMPLES

+  YM2612 to YM2413                        $ vgm-conv -f ym2612 -t ym2413
+                                          input.vgm
+  Both YM2413 and AY8910 to YM2608        $ vgm-conv -f ay8910 -t ym2608
+                                          input.vgm | vgm-conv -f ym2413 -t
+                                          ym2608
+  YM2203's FM part to YM2413 and SSG      $ vgm-conv -f ym2203.fm -t ym2413
+  part to AY8910                          input.vgm | vgm-conv -f ym2203 -t
+                                          ay8910
+  Only DAC part of YM2612 to YM2413       $ vgm-conv -f ym2612.dac -t ym2413
+                                          input.vgm
+  YM2612 to YM2413@4.00MHz                $ vgm-conv -f ym2612 -t ym2413 -c
+                                          4000000 input.vgm

 EXAMPLES